Overview of ASEAN Plus Three Cooperation

-Since then, the APT framework has become an important element for fostering East Asian regionalism.
+Since its establishment, the APT framework has become an important element for fostering East Asian regionalism.
 The APT cooperation has broadened and deepened to cover a wide range of areas of political and security; transnational crime; trade and investment; finance; tourism; agriculture and forestry; energy; minerals; micro, small and medium-sized enterprises; science, technology and innovation; environment; rural development and poverty alleviation; social welfare; active ageing; youth; women; civil service; labour; culture and arts; information and media; education; disaster management; public health; and connectivity.
-The APT process has also developed into a full-fledged cooperation framework with 65 mechanisms coordinating APT cooperation.
+The APT process has also developed into a full-fledged cooperation framework with 60 mechanisms coordinating APT cooperation.

 Political-Security Cooperation